ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 Additionally the consuming component has an opportunity to provide any command link either as a button (like the well known check button) rendered within the question canvas or as an entry in an question actions menu (e.g. discard or postpone solution).

 # Public Services

-The AssessmentQuestion service has the following services that can be used by other developers that want to integrate assessment questions to their component.

 ## Authoring Service
 [/Services/AssessmentQuestion/PublicApi/Authoring/AuthoringService.php](../PublicApi/Authoring/AuthoringService.php)